 You must also work with Sofi’s career strategy department in finding a new job.
-When you begin repaying the loan again, your monthly payment should reflect your new monthly balance including the additional interest that accrued.
+When you begin repaying the loan again, your payment should reflect your new monthly balance including the additional interest that accrued.

 SoFi began in 2011 as a student loan company for young graduates with high levels of income.
 The three founders met at Stanford’s graduate business school and started off with a pilot program at their alma mater.